 Social and Emotional Development

-- might be fearful of strangers
+- are shy, clingy, or fearful of strangers

 Cognitive Skills (Thinking and Learning)